 Determine the risk areas within your organisation.
 You may use the EU's AEO Guidelines as an aid.
 These summarise the most frequently occurring risks per organisation process (e.g. buying in, storage and production).

-- AEO Guidelines, appendix 1 (self-assessment questionnaire, SAQ) and 2 (threats, risks and possible solutions) are the point of departure for determining potential risks.
+- AEO Guidelines, annex 1 (self-assessment questionnaire, SAQ (only available in Dutch)) and annex 2 (threats, risks and possible solutions) are the point of departure for determining potential risks.
+Use the 'Toelichting op de vragenlijst voor de AEO-zelfbeoordeling' (only available in Dutch).

 - Establish what sections are important based on the type of organisation you have and its activities.